Personal Injury Lawyer Atlanta, Georgia

 Our Atlanta personal injury and workers’ compensation lawyers are available to help.
 We make sure the insurance company is treating you fairly and that your claim is taken seriously.

 Give Gary Martin Hays & Associates a call.
-Our team of experts has handled many cases involving knee injuries, including meniscus tears, sprains, and complete knee replacements.
+Our team of experts has handled many cases involving knee injuries, including meniscus tears, broken knees, and complete knee replacements.

 (770) 934-8000